惯性聚合 高效追踪和阅读你感兴趣的博客、新闻、科技资讯

 The answer to this is simpler than you might think.

 “The best sunscreen is the sunscreen that you will wear,” Addae says.
 She recommends finding a cream or lotion of at least SPF 30 with a look and feel that you like.
-“If you don't like wearing it, you're not going to wear it,” she says.
-Addae is developing zinc oxide sunscreens that don’t leave as much of a white pallor by changing the shape of the chemical’s particle structure, an advancement which may be particularly beneficial for people with darker skin tones.
+“If you don’t like wearing it, you’re not going to wear it,” she says.
+Addae is developing zinc oxide sunscreens that don’t leave as much of a white pallor by changing the shape of the chemical’s particle structure, an advancement that may be particularly beneficial for people with darker skin tones.

 If you’re going to the beach or doing an activity that makes you sweat, Hanson recommends a water-resistant, broad-spectrum sunscreen for the greatest protection.
-Apply it liberally—and reapply often, she says: To meet intended protection levels, the average American needs about a shot glass-worth of sunscreen to cover their whole body.
+Apply it liberally—and reapply often, she says: to meet intended protection levels, the average American needs about a shot-glass-worth of sunscreen to cover their whole body.
 “Your goal is to make a nice film as if it’s latex paint,” she says.